HackYourFuture/JavaScript3_examples/src/week1/README.md

 ## Overview

-We are building a Single Page Application that uses the [Nobel Prize API](https://nobelprize.readme.io/docs/getting-started).
+We will be building a Single Page Application that uses the [Nobel Prize API](https://nobelprize.readme.io/docs/getting-started).

 New concepts covered during this lecture: